candourpro/website/src/docs/primitives/text.md

 # Text

-`Text` is a built-in component that builds on a `Container` component.
+`Text` is a built-in primitive that builds on `Container`.

-It has special `level` prop that defines which HTML component and style to use.
+It has special `level` prop that defines which style to use.

  ```jsx sandbox
 import { render } from 'react-dom'